-IATA continues to promote the Security Management System (SeMS) as the part of risk-based and data-driven aviation security approach also actively contributing to the ICAO 2020 “Year of Security Culture”.
-One of the most recent developments in this context is the Incident Data eXchange (IDX).
-This IATA's safety and security incident data management program helps IDX participants to benchmark their own performance and make use of global and regional trend data analytics.
+IATA continues to promote the Security Management System (SeMS) as the part of risk-based and data-driven aviation security approach.
+We recognize the central role of informed risk assessments is indispensable for a healthy SeMS.
+Two of the most recent developments in this context are AVSEC Insight the Incident Data eXchange (IDX).
+The AVSEC Insight is designed to improve open-source based intelligence gathering.
+The IDX is a safety and security incident data management program that helps IDX participants to benchmark their own performance and make use of global and regional trend data analytics.
 IDX also implements the harmonized security reporting taxonomy (pdf).
-Another new available tool is SeMS Competency Test.
+Another tool available is SeMS Competency Test.
 More SeMS guidance is also available in the 3rd Edition of the SeMS Manual.

 SeMS Competency Test

 The SeMS Competency Test is offered as a harmonized method of assessing the SeMS expertise of individuals assigned with security responsibilities.
 It is an industry benchmark of Security Management System (SeMS) that enables assessing the SeMS proficiency level of individuals through a standardized, objective and transparent validation method.

 The results of this assessment could be used for qualifications check during recruitment; quality control; or to design an individual professional development plan.
 It can also help to professionalize SeMS related positions by linking the assessment results with job-roles (SeMS/security managers, security supervisors, auditors, instructors).

 Security Incident Reporting Initiation & Awareness